 It’s a fact that consumers are going cashless for everyday purchases.
 Not only is it faster, but it’s also more convenient.
 International brands like Starbucks have built payment features into their apps for quick mobile ordering and payment.
 These new technologies enable consumers to pay for their purchases in seconds.
 Accepting credit cards at your business is now a necessity if you want to stay competitive.
-And that means working with a merchant services provider for credit card processing.
+And that means working with a merchant service provider for credit card processing.

 No matter how long you’ve been in business, choosing a merchant services provider can come down to your organization’s size, needs, and own goals.
 In this blog, we’ll go through some of the questions you need to ask and steps you should take before picking a merchant services provider.